dymaczew/ContainerWkshp/4-KubernetesHelmOnICP.md

   ![1553682422885](images/1553682422885.png)

-- click on **Launch** link to check the application has been successfully deployed
+- click on **Launch** link to check the application has been successfully deployed (or use curl instead if firewall blocks the direct traffic)

 ![1553682535675](images/1553682535675.png)